melo601/cuynuvanced/ytvanced_old.md

 ### Non-root and root [Magisk Module] version

-You can download old/outdated version of YouTube Vanced, YouTube Music Vanced and Vanced MicroG here, BUT PLEASE DO NOT REPORT BUGS ON OLD VERSION.
+You can download old/outdated version of YouTube Vanced, YouTube Music Vanced and Vanced MicroG here, BUT PLEASE DO NOT REPORT BUGS ON OUTDATED VERSION.

 **17.33.42 [Outdated]**